Arefaris/twitch-transcribe/README.md

 Create .env file in root directory with your chatgpt api key.
 Be aware that this extension using gpt-4o-mini-transcribe api.
 Do your own research about cost.
 Env file should look like this "API_KEY=YOURKEY"
-You would have to install all the dependencies.
-Such as audio_extract, yt_dlp, and openai.
+After that, run pip install -r requirements.txt and python server.py.
-After that, run python server.py.
+For youtube functionality you would need ffmpeg.
+Grab these three exe files from ffmpeg-git-essentials.7z. https://www.gyan.dev/ffmpeg/builds/
 I did use AI to build this.